Usman-T/nafs/DEV_NOTES.md

 - Step 5: Custom Task form
 - Step 6: Custom Challenge start

+Change of plans, only 4 steps, there is branching on the 3rd step otherwise you go straight to the summary page Branching is pretty good like this:
+ - Select the current -> Go to summary
+ - Selct new -> See pre defs and custom
+    - Select a pre def -> select tasks
+    - Select a custom -> create tasks
+      - Then Go to summary

+## Next features:
+  - Fix the progress page
+  -

 ## FULL ROUTE VIEW BECAUSE THIS WAS A LOT OF WORK
 ```bash